PaNOSC-ViNYL/ViNYL-project/Docs/Reports/TDR/API/McStas_integration.md

 ```

 ## Directly supply a McStasScript object to parameters
 It would also be possible to let parameters contain an McStasScript instrument object, along with other requirements for the simulation.
-It is for example necessary to request a certain number of simulated rays (if a source is simulated), and this information is hard to fit into the preceeding schemes, but in this case would fit nicely into parameters.
+It is for example necessary to request a certain number of simulated rays (if a source is simulated), and this information is hard to fit into the preceding schemes, but in this case would fit nicely into parameters.

 ```